Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Experimental Setup

 Our experiments evaluate two tasks: text-to-music generation and music editing.
 For the music editing task, we generate music based on two conditions: a music prompt extracted from the target audio and the corresponding text prompt.
-We use StableAudio Open and MusicGen-stereo-melody as baselines, with the latter being the most competitive open-source model for stereo music editing.
+We select MusicGen-stereo-melody as baseline, as it is one of the most competitive open-source models for stereo music generation and editing.
 Additionally, we conduct an ablation study to explore various architectures for handling music prompts and different masking strategies.
 Specifically, we examine alternative ControlNet structures by replacing information injection via addition with cross-attention mechanisms.